zoggins/Cromemco-Dazzler-RevD/README.md

 The original layout work has been performed by Gary Clark from North West Computer Museum

-PCB artwork was created by Hugo Holden of the Vintage Computer Federation and the PCB layout created by myself.
+PCB artwork was created by Hugo Holden of the Vintage Computer Federation.

 Thread here https://forum.vcfed.org/index.php?threads/cromemco-dazzler-replica-project.77906/